bbeckley-hub/staphscope-web/README.md

 2.  **Upload your genome(s):** Click to select one or more FASTA files or a ZIP archive containing them.
 3.  **(Optional) Enter your email** to receive a notification when your job is finished.
 4.  **(Optional) Select modules:** Uncheck any analyses you wish to skip.
-5.  **(StaphScope) Adjust AMR settings:** Fine-tune the minimum identity and coverage thresholds or disable mutation reporting using the sliders.
+5.  **Adjust advanced parameters:** Fine-tune thresholds (e.g., AMR identity/coverage, ABRicate thresholds) using the sliders.
 6. Click **Submit Job**.

 ### Understanding Your Results